-Depending on your process, the Services and Expenses entered on projects can have their Rates/Markups defined in a variety of ways to archive a desired workflow.
+Depending on your process, the services & expenses entered on projects can have their rates/markups defined in a variety of ways to archive the desired workflow.

-This guide will describe the different ways and where you can pull rates/markups from.
+This guide will describe different ways & sources you can pull rates/markups from.

-The end result is that all billing rates/markups are set per project, knowing this will help you to determine how to setup your Existing Projects, Project Templates, Clients, Services, Expenses and other related records.
+The end result is that all billing rates/markups are set per project, knowing this will help you determine how to set up your existing projects, project templates, clients, services, expenses and other related records.

-- If you changes rates each year, then we recommend you create a rate sheet for each year.
-You can then apply this to each client or setup the system in a way that it applies to each new project created.
+- If you change rates each year, then we recommend you create a rate sheet for each year.
+You can then apply this to each client or set up the system in a way that it applies to each new project created.

-NOTE: If you change the Get Rate/Markup From on an active project with transactions (Time and/or Expenses) already entered.
+NOTE: If you change the get rate/markup from an active project with transactions (time and/or expenses) already entered.
 Then there are a few things to consider.

 - If you want a project created last year to maintain its rates in the new year, yet have projects created in the new year to have new rates.
 Then leave the existing projects and their associated rate sheets as is.
-Then create a new Rate Sheet and name it "Rates 2016".
-At this point you can update your client records to use this going forward and/or set this rate sheet manually per project.
+Then create a new rate sheet and name it "Rates 2023".
+At this point, you can update your client records to use this going forward and/or set this rate sheet manually per project.

-- If you choose to update the existing Rate Sheet, then all new transactions and existing transactions that have NOT been approved, will use the updated rate sheets values.
-However be careful to not press Recalculate Labor Rates from the project, as this will change the Rates for all unbilled time on the project, even if its approved.
+- If you choose to update the existing rate sheet, then all new transactions & existing transactions that have NOT been approved will use the updated rate sheet values.
+However be careful to not press 'recalculate labor rates' from the project, as this will change the rates for all unbilled time on the project, even if it's approved.

-When Project is used, an option will appear below this for you to enter in a flat rate for all time entered, regardless of the rate on the actual service used.
-Now you do have the option of Override Rate For Non-billable Services, what this means is that if your Service has a rate of $0, then it will bill it at $0 instead of the project rate.
+When a project is used, an option will appear below this for you to enter a flat rate for all time entered, regardless of the rate on the actual service used.
+Now you do have the option of 'override rate for non-billable services', what this means is that if your service has a rate of $0, then it will bill it at $0 instead of the project rate.

 - This is maintained in the Projects > Accounting tab.

-When Project/User is selected, it then applies the employees Rate from their employee record to the project.
-Also a new option appears called Staff Rates, this is where there employee rate is applied to at that time.
+When a project/user is selected, it then applies the employee's rate from their employee record to the project.
+Also, a new option appears called 'staff rates', this is where their employee rate is applied to at that time.
 Note that if you update the employee rate in their employee record, it will not automatically update the staff rates on the project, you will have to do that manually for each project.

-- This is maintained in the Projects > Accounting tab, and pull initially from the Employees record > Hourly Cost.
+- This is maintained in the Projects > Accounting tab, and pulled initially from the Employees record > Hourly cost.

-- These are maintained in System Setup > Time and Billing > Services.
+- These are maintained in System setup > Time & billing > Services.

-This is the recommended alternative to Services.
-Where it allows you to create a list of you base services, choose the rate to bill for each, and then apply that rate sheet to a group of projects, while other projects pull from different rate sheets.
-Then if rates changes on other rate sheets or base services, the project will continue to use the rates set in its rate sheet.
+This is the recommended alternative to services.
+Where it allows you to create a list of your base services, choose the rate to bill for each & apply that rate sheet to a group of projects, while other projects pull from different rate sheets.
+Then if rates change on other rate sheets or base services, the project will continue to use the rates set in its rate sheet.
 Note that similar to services, if I change a rate in a rate sheet, then unbilled time will use that changed rate.

-- These are maintained in System Setup > Time and Billing > Service Rate Sheets.
+- These are maintained in System setup > Time & billing > Service rate sheets.

-When Task is used, it will pull the billing rate that is setup in the task.
-So this lets you bill a task for one rate and a task for a different rate.
+When a task is used, it will pull the billing rate that is set up in the task.
+So this lets you bill a task at one rate and another task at a different rate.
 Now while this sounds good, this is not the recommended way to use the system, and your estimates, invoices and eventual reporting need to be tailored to account for this.
 NOTE: If you do this, then only enter time against the task and not expenses.

-If set in your projects templates, then it will apply the Get Markup From in the client record to the new project.
+If set in your project templates, then it will apply the 'get markup from' in the client record to the new project.

 If chosen, then another field will appear where you enter the markup percentage for ALL expenses entered on that project.